curieo-org/data-digger/pubmed/data-digger-etl/README.md

 cp .env.template .env
 ```

+_(Note that leaving variable values_ empty _in this file resets the value, so if you want to take the value from the system environment, comment out these lines rather than assign to empty.)_

 ### With Docker

 If you are using local postgresql, use `host.docker.internal` in place of `127.0.0.1` in the postgres credentials.